Is divorce advice for women different than divorce advice for men?

 Be a good role model for your kids.

 Kids learn more by watching what you do than they do by listening to what you say.
-Because of that, the way you go through your divorce matter enormously.
+Because you’re a mother, the way you go through your divorce matter enormously.
 If you routinely get into shouting matches with your husband, and you treat him like dirt, your kids will see that.
 If you lie to him or try to cheat him, your kids will see that.
 Everything you do during your divorce will affect your kids, and will impact their future.
 If you keep in mind who you want to BE as you go through your divorce, instead of focusing on what you want to GET, your divorce will likely be a very different experience for you and for your kids.

 Don’t bad mouth your husband to your kids.